 Housing Lottery takes place during the Spring Semester.

-Payment methods for housing deposits include cash, personal checks, e-checks from checking or savings accounts, and credit cards at www.anselm.afford.com/paynow?storeid=1146.
+Payment methods for housing deposits must be paid with an e-check from checking or savings accounts or credit card at www.anselm.afford.com/paynow?storeid=1146.
 Electronic credit card payments will result in an additional 2.75% service fee for processing, while there is no service fee associated with using e-checks.

 Contact the Office of Residential Life and Education at (603) 222-4006 with any questions.